-This is easy to understand as those who embark on a raw vegan diet typically feel fantastic for quite some time while eating this way.
+This is easy to understand as those who embark on raw veganism typically feel fantastic for quite some time while eating this way.
 For several months or even a year or two, increased energy, clear skin and resistance to infection may be observed.

-Is this because a raw vegan diet is the right way to eat long term?
+Is this because raw veganism is the right way to eat long term?

 Far from it.